A Life of Crime vs. The Free Market Part II

 • Ooh, no, he don’t like the ones with elastic at the top – can’t wear ‘em.

-Replying ‘cut the top off, then’ or ‘at least he’ll have a new pair next winter’ or ‘how about for another much loved and cared for family member, such as a cherished grandchild?’ regardless of how nicely or threateningly said still did nothing to put the slightest dent in the iron-willed stubborn refusals.
+Replying, cut the top off, then; or, at least he’ll have a new pair next winter; or, how about for another much loved and cared for family member, such as a cherished grandchild?’ regardless of how nicely or threateningly said still did nothing to put the slightest dent in the iron-willed stubborn refusals.

 The market closed much like a very slowly burning ship.
-After all having put so much time into standing there hoping things would come good, no one wanted to jump – especially as rats are famed for being first to go.
+After all, having put so much time into standing there hoping things would come good, no one wanted to jump – especially as rats are famed for being first to go.
 At the same time, nothing was actually happening to suggest it worth hanging around.

 The longer we did, the more we got financially burned while bills continued to mount up without any care for flowery analogies.

-I’d had enough of markets full stop if I couldn’t even give stuff away at one, so wound-up with loads of boxes of socks sitting around at home until selling them to civil servants while working security in government buildings (but that’s another story).
+I’d had more than enough of markets full stop if I couldn’t even give stuff away at one, so wound-up with loads of boxes of socks sitting around at home until selling them to civil servants while working security in government buildings (but that’s another story).

-I got into markets thanks to a friend known as Mr T even though they bore no resemblance in any respect to the very fond of his mother and mothers in general actor behind B. A. Baracus.
+A friend known as Mr T even though they bore no resemblance in any respect to the very fond of his mother and mothers in general actor behind B. A. Baracus.